Royal Society of Chemistry

 HISTORICAL GROUP

-Web pages prepared by Dr G P Moss, School of Physical and Chemical Sciences, Queen Mary, University of London, Mile End Road, London E1 4NS, England.
+Web pages prepared by Dr Gerry P Moss, School of Physical and Chemical Sciences, Queen Mary, University of London, Mile End Road, London E1 4NS, England.
 E-mail: g.p.moss@qmul.ac.uk

-Chairman: Prof J Nicholson, 52 Buckingham Road, Hampton Middlesex TW12 3JG, England.
+Chairman: Prof John W Nicholson, 52 Buckingham Road, Hampton Middlesex TW12 3JG, England.
 E-mail: jwnicholson01@gmail.com

 Treasurer: Stanley Langer, 31 Hallswelle Way, Temple Fortune, London NW11 0DH, England.
 E-mail; stanley1910@yahoo.co.uk